In this post we take a detailed look at what causes back pain from golf and what you can do to prevent it.

 So if both the forces involved in the swing and the number of swings taken seem to be contributing factors, that suggests the muscular system may play a role.

-A number of studies have investigated whether this is might be the case and if so, what’s different about golfers with back pain.
+A number of studies have investigated what’s different about golfers with back pain.

 In a 2013 study researchers compared trunk rotational strength and endurance in golfers with and without back pain.

 They found both groups had more rotational strength in the direction they swung the club.
-For right handed golfers that’s to the left.
 No surprise there perhaps.

 The larger the difference in strength between left and right however, the more likely the golfers were to suffer from back pain.